HurlesGroupSanger/DeNovoWEST/DeNovoWEST/README.md

   --denovos DENOVOS     path to denovos annotated with constraint and CADD and
                         MAF
   --output OUTPUT       output file to save to
-  --nsim NSIM           number of simulations for each mutation score --nmales NMALES       number of males in study --nfemales NFEMALES   number of females in study
+  --nsim NSIM           number of simulations for each gene --nmales NMALES       number of males in study --nfemales NFEMALES   number of females in study
 ```